Images Updated: September 2019 for Lightroom Classic CC 8.4

 The first step before accessing the Survey View is to identify in the Library Module the small photo groups within which the comparison will take place.
-As you might notice in the image below, I have marked two such groups, one with purple background and one with green.
+As you might notice in the image below, I have marked three such groups, one with yellow, one with green background and one with purple.
 Accessing the Survey View is very simple, click on the Survey View button shown below or press "N" on the keyboard.

 Marking the purple group and pressing "N" leads to this comparison view:

 Lightroom's survey function removes non-selected grid photos from the main window and presents the selected ones uncluttered from distracting frames and information.
 If higher focus is your aim, pressing "L" will semi-darken distracting surroundings (shown below) and a further press will lead to complete darkening.

 This is the point of decisions.
 Do I want portrait or landscape?
 Do I prefer close or far frames?
 Do my photos have a good focus and can they be cropped for optimum results?
 Decisions, decisions.
 And we all have our own criteria and preferences.
 I decided to delete the first photo of just moss, so that I am left with the arguably more interesting shots of growth (of mushrooms and moss).
 To delete a photo just click on it and press delete.
 You will be presented with the usually menu to choose whether the frame will be removed from Lightroom only or from Lightroom and the hard disc altogether.